jmbg-labs/php/README.md

 - ✅ Validate JMBG numbers with comprehensive checks
 - ✅ Extract birth date, region, and gender information
-- ✅ Support for all ex-Yugoslav regions
+- ✅ Support for all Serbian regions
 - ✅ Calculate age from JMBG
 - ✅ Type-safe with PHP 8.1+ features
 - ✅ Fully tested with PHPUnit